Passport applications during COVID-19

-Can I apply for a full 5 or 10 year passport by mail?
+Can I apply for a passport by mail?

 Do I need my passport to travel domestically in the United States?

 No. A passport is not required for domestic travel in the United States.
-Adults (18 years and older) must present valid photo ID.
+Adults (18 years and older) must present valid photo ID such as a US driving licence or green card.
 Children under 18 are not required to present ID for domestic travel.
 Contact your air carrier and the Transport Security Administration (TSA) for information on acceptable forms of ID for domestic travel.

 Do I need a valid passport to apply for/renew my U.S. visa or green card?

-It depends.
-You may be able to apply for an extension of status online since US embassies have suspended routine visa services.
+It depends, but it is likely that you need a valid passport.
+You may be able to apply for an extension of status online since US embassies have reduced visa services.
 We encourage you to consult with your visa sponsor and/or immigration lawyer for information about your particular situation.
 We also encourage you to contact U.S. immigration authorities: